estuary/flow/site/docs/reference/Connectors/capture-connectors/google-analytics.md

 ---
-sidebar_position: 3
+sidebar_position: 2
 ---
-# Google Universal Analytics
+# Google Analytics UA

 This connector captures data from a view in Google Universal Analytics.